hexdump0815/imagebuilder/doc/chromebooks/luks-installation.md

   kver=${1}
 fi

-echo "kelner chosen ${kver}"
+echo "kernel chosen ${kver}"

-#checking presence of the kelner
+#checking presence of the kernel

 if [ ! -e "Image-${kver}" ]; then
-  echo "Image-${kver} seams to be missing" echo "this kelner version doesn't seam to be present" exit 1 fi
+  echo "Image-${kver} seams to be missing" echo "this kernel version doesn't seam to be present" exit 1 fi